GlareR/GlareR.github.io/index.md

 I am now a first-year Ph.D. student in the department of Information Engineering at the Chinese University of Hong Kong.
 I am fortunated to be advised by [Prof. Sze Yiu Chau](https://szeyiuchau.github.io/).

-Before coming to CUHK, I obtained my M.E. degree from Fudan University under supervisor [Prof. Zhe Zhou](https://www.y-droid.com/zhe/).
-I got my B.S. degree in Computer Science and Technology from Ocean University of China in June 2019.
+Before coming to CUHK, I obtained my M.E. degree from Fudan University under supervisor [Prof. Zhe Zhou](https://www.y-droid.com/zhe/) and got my B.S. degree in Computer Science and Technology from Ocean University of China in June 2019.

 My research interests include system security and Side-Channel attacks on computer hardwares.
 I am a new-comer to both fields, and feel free to contact me via email.  : )